terrorizer1980/BoopSuite/README.md

 # In Progress:

-+ Wireless card discovery in VM for kali.

 + Code Fixes will be happening.
++ More functional API and better imports
++ recreating the old boopsuite sniffer in the __main__ file
++ argparsing for said file

 # License: